peida2015/SciTwits/README.md

 Additional Features:
 - [ ] Use Cloudinary API to allow uploading of multiple pictures
+- [ ] Eliminated N+1 queries by using #includes to prefetch data
 - [ ] Video background on splash page
 - [ ] Use frontend JS success callback cloudinary to ensure a photo is uploaded before submission of project.
 (Disabled button to provides negative affordance)
-- [ ] Flux pattern to ensure proper real-time update of twits
+- [ ] Use Flux pattern in React to ensure proper real-time update of twits